 [37] IETF RFC 5905: "Network Time Protocol Version 4: Protocol and Algorithms Specification".

+[xx] 3GPP TS 23.287: "Architecture enhancements for 5G System (5GS) to support Vehicle-to-Everything (V2X) services".

 NEXT CHANGE

 3.2 Abbreviations

 For the purposes of the present document, the abbreviations given in 3GPP TR 21.905 [1] and the following apply.
 An abbreviation defined in the present document takes precedence over the definition of the same abbreviation, if any, in 3GPP TR 21.905 [1].